 This is post 2 of three I’m writing for Asian-Pacific American Heritage Month.
 Please see post one.
 Check back for post 3.
 Many thanks to Castleview Academy for advice regarding the free printable for this post, as the author of that blog has lived in Japan.

 Great Japanese Stories For Kids

 Japanese Children’s Favorite Stories and More Japanese Children’s Favorite Stories are favorites at our house.
 They are quality books and stories.
 As they are intended for children and are picture books, I can highly recommend them for Pre-K through elementary grade levels!

-Japanese Children’s Favorite Stories by Florence Sakade (Tuttle Publishing) is a wonderful collection of stories, including some that are generally recognize as they are similar to other folk tales.
+Japanese Children’s Favorite Stories by Florence Sakade (Tuttle Publishing) is a wonderful collection of stories, including some that are generally recognized as they are similar to other folk tales.
 The writing is large and the printing is appropriate for young children as the small “a” is correct for manuscript printing.
 There are delightful pictures with soft colors throughout the book.
 The stories will hold the children’s interest whether reading to themselves or listening.
 A boy born from a peach, ogres, and talking tea kettles are a few of the things children will learn about.
 Some of the characters drink sake, which makes them sing and dance.
 Just don’t explain that too much as it will go over the heads of the children anyway.
 You will learn why the jellyfish has no bones!
-A growing nose is not because of lying, but becomes like a clothesline.
+A growing nose is not because of lying but becomes like a clothesline.
 Did you know you can see a rabbit in the moon?
 There is a story to explain why in this book.
 Stories about greed, a boy who is considered silly (because he does exactly what people say, not mean), and toothpick warriors will entertain students who will have thoughtful questions and comments.